Perturbation graphs, invariant prediction and causal relations in psychology: Introduction

+In this work we focus on the idea that we want to combine observational and experimental data in a single analysis to improve estimation of the network, the direct causes between several variables.
+Our contribution is to bring together the work of perturbation graphs, mostly known in biology, and the work of causal discovery in statistics and machine learning.
+Specifically, we show that a perturbation graph as defined in the biology literature is a marginal version of the causal discovery version of invariant causal prediction.
+This framework of invariant causal prediction is necessary, since the two-step procedure of the standard perturbation graph and transitive reduction cannot guarantee a correct solution (we prove this in Sections \ref{sec:cond-cor} and \ref{sec:transitive-reduction}).

 Several variations of algorithms to perform the transitive reduction step have been proposed.
-For instance, \citet{Rice:2005} use the so-called conditional correlation, which is a pairwise correlation obtained by aggregating observational (wild-type) and experimental (manipulation) data (see Section \ref{sec:cond-cor}).
+For instance, \citet{Rice:2005} use the so-called conditional correlation, which is a pairwise correlation obtained by aggregating observational (wild-type) and experimental (manipulation) data (we discuss this in detail in Section \ref{sec:cond-cor}).
 This idea was extended and improved by \citet{Klamt:2010}, where additional constraints on retaining edges were imposed. \citet{Markowetz:2005b} proposed the so-called nested effects model, where effects of genes on other genes are mediated by the up- or downstream role of genes in the network.
 Other suggestions include determining the dynamic structure of gene networks \citep{Frohlich:2011,Anchang:2009}.
 More recently, \citet{Shojaie:2014} proposed an algorithm based on scoring rules from lasso regressions and order sorting algorithms; this algorithm is particularly suited for large-scale graphs where the only question is which nodes are connected but not the direction.
 Finally, a logic based algorithm was introduced \citep{Gross:2019} to cope with large networks and robust inference.
+However, none of these methods solves the problem with transitive reduction (see Section \ref{sec:transitive-reduction}).